lerna-lite/lerna-lite/README.md

 Mainly for the following reasons:
 1. the original Lerna was no longer maintained (dependencies were out of date)
 2. create a smaller lib that is more modular than the original Lerna
-   - the lib is smaller since we only copied 6 out of 15 commands from Lerna (some are optional).
+   - the lib is smaller since we only copied half Lerna's commands (few are optional).
 We don't need all packages of Lerna anymore since NPM Workspaces (or other technologies) came out.
    - the main goal of this fork is to keep `version` and `publish` commands and make anything else as optional packages
 3. rewritten the lib in TypeScript
 4. replicate a few opened PR from Lerna and also add new feature